Solution

 Check if BitLocker is turned on

-To check if you have any volumes have BitLocker Device Encryption turned on, open an elevated Command Prompt and type the following command:
+To check if you have any volumes of BitLocker Device Encryption turned on, open an elevated Command Prompt and type the following command:

 Figure 1-1

 In the screenshot above, BitLocker has fully encrypted the C:\ volume.
-In order to use ESET Endpoint Encryption FDE, you must decrypt the C:\ drive first.
+To use ESET Endpoint Encryption FDE, you must decrypt the C:\ drive first.

 You can also see the history of BitLocker by opening a PowerShell command line and typing the following: